-As a result, the 2020 Commission recommends that consideration be given to seating the 2030 Commission earlier than it was seated.
-Within the current constitutional provisions, the earliest this could take place would be January/February 2030.
-This would give the 2030 Commission nearly a year more than the 2010 CRC had but only two months more than the 2020 CRC had.
+As a result of the constraints presented by the timeline, the 2020 Commission recommends that consideration be given to seating the 2030 Commission earlier in the redistricting cycle than it was seated.
+Within the current constitutional provisions, the earliest this could take place would be January/February 2030.8 This would give the 2030 Commission nearly a year more than the 2010 CRC had9 but only two months more than what the 2020 CRC had.
 Notably, this would give the 2030 CRC better opportunity to coordinate with and benefit from the outreach work of the California Complete Count effort surrounding the 2030 Census.
-That effort was already winding down by the time the 2020 CRC was hiring staff, and we were lucky to find some departing California Complete Count staff available and ready to join the Citizens Redistricting Commission team.
+10 That effort was already winding down by the time the 2020 CRC was hiring staff, and we were fortunate to find some departing California Complete Count staff available and ready to join the Citizens Redistricting Commission team.

 While some commissioners strongly support seating the 2030 CRC even earlier, there is also a recognition that the 2020 CRC can, within constraints of time and resources (financial and human), undertake important work in the years leading up to the handover to the new commissioners.
 With such an earlier start, educational work on the nature and importance of redistricting could be better coordinated with the California Complete Count effort.
-This could include updating and implementing the curriculum materials developed in conjunction with the schools.
-2028 and 2029 could also be used to update the CRC's contact database, to reach out to state agencies and brief them on the level of effort that will be required for the upcoming redistricting cycle, to research new ideas and new technologies, and to prepare reports for consideration by the 2030 CRC.
+This could include updating and implementing the curriculum materials developed in conjunction with schools.
+Time in 2028 and 2029 could also be used to update the CRC's contact database, to reach out to state agencies and brief them on the level of effort that will be required for the upcoming redistricting cycle, to research new ideas and new technologies, and to prepare reports for consideration by the 2030 CRC.
 Still, work done by the 2020 commissioners in 2028 and 2029 will not serve to build the individual relationships that will be important to the success of the 2030 CRC.